 This laboratory is used for teaching and research needs in the areas of irrigation engineering, environmental measurements, and natural resources management.
 Computers, data logging systems, and related equipment can be used here to test, calibrate, and monitor a variety of sensors for laboratory and field experiments.
 The lab is also used to set up and test sensors and data logging equipment prior to field deployment.
 Soil samples can be set up and run through wetting and drying cycles for testing and comparison of soil water sensors.
 Additional equipment includes a chest freezer, drying ovens, and a fume hood.

 This laboratory includes four electrical wiring booths for use with several electrical wiring exercises and demonstrations, wiring exercise panels, single and three phase power supplies, electrical meters, demonstration boards, and programmable logic controllers.
 Available instrumentation includes: digital and analog oscilloscopes, digital and analog multimeters, kilowatt-hour meters, wattmeters, ammeters, and voltmeters.

+This laboratory also provides work space areas for instrumentation and measurements exercises.
 Experiments in electrical measurement, signal conditioning, computer-based data acquisition, sensor and transducer operation (measurement of strain, temperature, humidity, acceleration, sound level, etc.) and data analysis occur in this laboratory.